jdsdev/Embedder/README.md

 - `youtube_autoplay: 1` - Automatically start playback of the video.
 Can be `0` (default) or `1`.
 - `youtube_enablejsapi: 1` - Enable the YouTube IFrame or JavaScript APIs.
 Can be `0` (default) or `1`.

+Additionally the following non-standard parameter is available when using YouTube:

+- `youtube_privacyEnhanced: 1` - Use [YouTube's privacy-enhanced mode](https://support.google.com/youtube/answer/171780#zippy=%2Cturn-on-privacy-enhanced-mode).
+Can be `0` (default) or `1`.

 ### Vimeo

 If you're using Vimeo, you can use any of the [supported embed parameters](https://github.com/vimeo/player.js#embed-options).
 Simply prefix the parameters with `vimeo_`.
 Here are some of the common parameters: